braydenanderson2014/C-Arduino-Libraries/lib/UnorderedMap/README.md

 ## Notes
 This implementation is designed to be memory-efficient, which is critical for the constrained environment of Arduino devices.
 The resize method will automatically be called when the map's capacity is exceeded, doubling the map's size.
 Error handling for memory allocation failures is critical on Arduino, and the resize method includes a simple error message output to the serial monitor.
+This Library uses Hashtable as its its background magic.
+(This is a wrapper class)

 ## Contributing
 Contributions to UnorderedMap are welcome.
 Please adhere to the provided coding standards and include unit tests with your pull requests.